PseudoSkull/index_migrator/README.md

 ## To do in the future ##

-* Make this work for pages that need to be removed.
+* Remove pages from work (move pages left)
-* Make this work for the same scan file, and not just a different scan.
+* Move pages within a single index (not to be migrated)
-* Allow
+* Switch pages around (for example switch 11 with 13)